SalmaZed/apartments/README.md

 This will start the frontend, backend & db in separate containers.
 The app should be available at http://localhost:3000/apartments.

-## API Endpoints
+## API Documentation with Swagger

+This application provides an interactive API documentation using [Swagger](https://swagger.io/), which allows you to easily test and explore the API endpoints.

+### How to Access Swagger Documentation

+Once the backend server is running, you can access the Swagger UI by navigating to: http://localhost:3001/api-docs

-### Apartment Endpoints
+### API Endpoints in Swagger

-- GET /api/apartments: Fetch a list of all apartments.
+- **GET /api/apartments**: Fetch all apartments

-- GET /api/apartments/:id: Fetch details for a single apartment by ID.
+- **GET /api/apartments/{id}**: Fetch an apartment by its ID

-- POST /api/apartments: Create a new apartment.
+- **POST /api/apartments**: Create a new apartment